weihan1/weihan1.github.io/_pages/about.md

 Hi!
 My name is Weihan Luo, and I am a fourth-year undergraduate student at the [University of Toronto](https://www.utoronto.ca/), studying applied mathematics, statistics, and computer science.
 I'm currently interning as a Data Scientist at RBC.

 ### Research Goals
 I'm interested in Multimodal learning, Neural Radiance Fields (NeRFs), and Model Compression.
-Recently, I've presented a paper on filter pruning for pre-trained CNNs by leveraging the information contained in feature maps via the frequency domain at at the Efficient Computer Vision Workshop at CVPR 2023.
+Recently, I've presented a paper on filter pruning for pre-trained CNNs by leveraging the information contained in feature maps via the frequency domain at the Efficient Computer Vision Workshop at CVPR 2023.